 Merck’s existing manufacturing sites in Switzerland

-Merck operates in nine locations in Switzerland to carry out its business activities in healthcare, life sciences and performance materials.
-The company has five manufacturing sites in the country, including two dedicated to its Healthcare business and three under the Life Science business.
+Merck operates in nine locations across Switzerland, from which it carries out business activities in the healthcare, life sciences and performance materials sectors.
+The company has five manufacturing sites in the country, including two dedicated to its Healthcare business and three under its Life Science business.

-The Aubonne and Corsier-sur-Vevey manufacturing sites are engaged in manufacturing biotech medicines.
-Operations at the Aubonne facility include the production of drug substances in the field of fertility, process development of drug substances and fill-and-finish and packaging.
+The company’s Aubonne and Corsier-sur-Vevey manufacturing sites are engaged in manufacturing biotech medicines.
+Operations at the Aubonne facility include the production of drug substances in the field of fertility, process development of drug substances, and fill-and-finish and packaging.

-In the Life Sciences field, the company’s Buchs, Schaffhausen and Altdorf facilities in the country are specialised in the manufacturing and development of pharmaceutical raw materials, analytical standards, drug delivery compounds and active pharmaceutical ingredients.
+In the Life Sciences field, the company’s Buchs, Schaffhausen and Altdorf facilities are specialised in manufacturing and developing pharmaceutical raw materials, analytical standards, drug delivery compounds and active pharmaceutical ingredients.

 Marketing commentary on Merck

-Merck is a multi-national pharmaceutical, life sciences and chemicals company.
-Founded in 1668, the company is headquartered in Darmstadt, Germany and operates through three business segments, life sciences, performance materials and healthcare.
+Merck is a multinational pharmaceutical, life sciences and chemicals company.
+Founded in 1668, the company is based in Darmstadt, Germany, and operates through three business segments, namely Life Sciences, Performance Materials and Healthcare.

-The company has approximately 56,000 employees in 66 locations worldwide.
-Its key therapeutic areas include oncology, immuno-oncology, fertility, immunology, neurology and global health.
+The company has around 56,000 employees across 66 locations worldwide.
+Its key therapeutic areas include oncology, immuno-oncology, fertility, immunology, neurology, and global health.

-As a result of the nationalisation of Merck & Co. by the US Government in 1917, Merck & Co holds the trademark rights to the MERCK name and operates as a separate entity.
-Merck KGaA, Darmstadt, Germany, has the rights over MERCK trademark in the rest of the world.
-In the US and Canada, the company operates as EMD Serono in biopharma and as Millipore Sigma in the life science business.
+Since the US Government nationalised Merck & Co in 1917, Merck & Co has held the trademark rights to the Merck name and operates as a separate entity.
+Merck KGaA, Darmstadt, Germany, holds the rights to the Merck trademark in the rest of the world.
+In the US and Canada, the company operates as EMD Serono in biopharma and as Millipore Sigma in the life science sector.

 Merck manufactures more than 750 life science products using green chemistry technologies.

-The proposed investment in the Swiss facility builds on the company’s recent investments in the areas of research, development, and manufacturing.
-The company has invested in the expansions of the pharma manufacturing facility in Darmstadt, biotech manufacturing site in Aubonne and research and development (R&D) centre in Billerica, US.
+The company’s proposed investment in its Swiss facility builds on its recent investments in the areas of research, development and manufacturing.
+The company invested in expansions of its pharma manufacturing facility in Darmstadt, its biotech manufacturing site in Aubonne and its research and development (R&D) centre in Billerica, Massachusetts.